 If you must send a large quantity of emails it may help you to create a tracking spreadsheet.
 This way you can document when and to whom emails have been sent.

 Clearly emails are a popular and efficient way of communicating.
 That being said, there are ways to make your emails more effective so you can be successful.
-If you want to be the most productive and efficient worker possible, use these tips to make your emails more effective.
+If you want to be the most productive and efficient worker possible in 2020, use these tips to make your emails more effective.